rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 sandboxed-containers-operator-controller-manager   1/1     1            1           20s
 ```

-NOTE: Notice that it's in the Phase Succeeded.
+NOTE: Notice that it is in the Phase Succeeded.

 ## 3. Creating and configuring the KataConfig in OpenShift cluster